 1. Denver Large Item Pickup (Free, But Slow)

-Cost: Free | Wait time: 2-4 weeks
+Cost: Free | Wait: scheduled cycle, ~every 9 weeks

 The catch: You’ll wait 2-4 weeks for pickup.
 Your mattress sits on the curb that entire time.
 Some HOAs will fine you for this.
 And if it rains, you’ve got a soaked mattress rotting on your property.